Have the freshest free hiking tips sent to you each month!

 Reading trip reports is always a great idea, regardless of where your hiking destination lies.

 Best wishes for a wonderful Isle Royale adventure!

-Once you've hiked this lovely island, you'll want to remember each and every day of your hiking adventure.
+Once you've hiked this lovely island (or know someone who has), you'll want to remember each and every day of your hiking adventure.